maxxof/csb-project-1/README.md

 FIX:

 https://github.com/maxxof/csb-project-1/blob/9a857b779b62baa232f8c323d39db6b74c3fa8d9/server/pages/views.py#L14
-Fix for this vulnerability is almost the same as it is for the broken access control flaw, but by adding csrf-tokens to each request and checking that the request has wanted ‘csrfmiddlewaretoken’.
+Fix for this vulnerability is almost the same as it is for the broken access control flaw, but by adding csrf-tokens to each request and using Django's built-in mechanism @csrf_protect to check if csrfmiddlewaretoken is correct.
 This way previous phishing method with csrf-file won’t work since it no longer uses a GET-method and the sender is extracted as an authenticated request user.

 ## FLAW 4: Sensitive Data Exposure